Biological Sciences Scholars

 - find what resources are even available?

 The first answer: The main Biology Guides!
-There are four main biology guides that list all the resources that are useful.
+There are four main biology guides that list the most useful resources.
 Its categories can help you choose between different databases, making you more efficient and yielding better results.

 The second answer: develop a search strategy to meet your needs.
 Use the filters and terms to limit your searches.
 Keep track of your searches and use a management system for your results (like Zotero) prevents duplication of work!